This Day In Writing History

 As a playwright, Goethe was best known for his masterpiece, Faust.
 It was written in two parts.
 The first, Faust Part One, was published in 1808, and the second, Faust Part Two, which Goethe completed shortly before his death in 1832, was published posthumously.

-In the play, God bets Mephisto (the Devil) that his favorite scholar, Dr. Faust, can't be tempted.
+In the play, God bets Mephisto (the Devil) that he can't tempt His favorite scholar, Dr. Faust.
 So, Mephisto offers Faust a bargain - he'll do Faust's bidding on Earth if Faust will do his bidding in Hell when he dies.

 Unsatisfied by his scientific studies, Faust has a clause added to the contract: Mephisto must provide him something that will satisfy him - a moment that Faust would want to last forever.
 Mephisto agrees, so Faust signs the contract in blood.